How To Build a Sustainable Home

 You can try investing in solar panels to generate your electricity.
 Not only will you reduce your energy bills, but you can also sell excess energy back to the grid, making it a financially sound choice.

-How about choosing ENERGY STAR-rated appliances, which are designed to consume less energy while performing at peak efficiency?
+How about choosing ENERGY STAR-rated appliances, designed to consume less energy while performing at peak efficiency?
+As the heading of this section suggests, high-efficiency appliances are implemented to improve efficiency.

-Replace incandescent bulbs with LED lighting.
-LEDs use significantly less energy, last longer, and are available in various color temperatures to suit your preferences.
+Replace incandescent bulbs with LED lighting, which uses significantly less energy, lasts longer, and is available in various colour temperatures to suit your preferences.

 Think about installing a smart home system that allows you to control your home’s lighting, heating, and cooling remotely.
 This reduces energy waste when you’re away.